 She served for two years as a missionary in the Congo, working on adult literacy programs early in her professional career.
 In 2008, she returned to the Congo, renewing her ties with the Community of Disciples of Christ in Congo there.

 She serves on the National Council of Church's governing board, based in New York City.
-In 2014 she serves as Moderator-Elect for that board.
+In 2014 she serves as Chair-Elect for that board.
 Dr. Watkins also is a board member of Sojourners, a Washington, D.C. based group which seeks to build a movement that puts faith to work for justice.